CMU-TBD/HRI20-Not-Some-Random-Agent-Personalizing-Service-Robot/README.md

 # HRI20-Not-Some-Random-Agent-Personalizing-Service-Robot

+COPYRIGHT(C) 2020 - Carnegie Mellon University - Code released under MIT.
+Contact: Sam - sreig@cs.cmu.edu

 This repository contains the following elements related to the user enactments study described in the HRI 2020 paper: "Not Some Random Agent: Multi-person Interaction with a Personalizing Service Robot":

-1. Example scripts for user enactment
-2. Code to run the wizarding interface, which allows for creating audio files for the agents' utterances from the set of scripts and new utterances
+1. Code to run the wizarding interface, which allows for generating audio files for the agents' utterances from a set of scripts and for creating new utterances
-3. Keynote files with the utterances from the sample scripts
-4. The interview protocol
+2. The interview protocol

+The voices used in the study are from Google Cloud Services.
+You must have Google Cloud credentials to use them.

+### User enactments wizard interface

 _How we created audio files of different agents' lines from prewritten scenario scripts for study on interactions between multiple co-embodied agents and users in services settings._